 Every time I eat these delicious frozen yoghurt bites, I'm fascinated that they only do with THREE ingredients.
 Here is what you need:

-I used plain Greek yoghurt in this recipe.
+- Greek yoghurt - I used plain Greek yoghurt in this recipe.
 As mentioned before, it comes with more protein than regular yoghurt.
-Be sure to use plain yoghurt instead of fruit flavoured yoghurt.
+Be sure to use plain yoghurt instead of fruit-flavoured yoghurt.
 Flavoured yoghurts mostly are just artificially flavoured and come with added sugar.

-I mostly make the yoghurt bites with berries.
+- Strawberries (or other fruit) - I mostly make yoghurt bites with berries.
 You can also use raspberries, blueberries, or even other fruits.
 Take it even to the next level and mix different fruits you like.
 Also, use fruits when they are in season because it makes all that difference in flavour.

 - Prepare the frozen bites in the evening in just a couple of minutes, freeze overnight and have a delicious and cooling treat for breakfast.